Chuka Umunna: Liberal Democrats

 On 13 June 2019, Umunna announced to The Times he would be joining the Liberal Democrats.
 He told the BBC he had been "wrong" to think "millions of politically homeless people wanted a new party", while referring to moving from Change UK.
 He also said he "massively underestimated just how difficult it is to set up a fully fledged new party without an existing infrastructure", after Change UK received a mere 3.4% of the vote in the EU elections, far behind the Liberal Democrats' 20%.
 He added, under Britain's voting system, there would not be "room for more than one centre ground" party in a general election.

 Though Umunna had previously been publicly critical of the Liberal Democrats for "enabling Tory austerity" during the 2010 to 2015 coalition government, he told the BBC that "things have changed."
 He also speculated that "a good handful" of other MPs may defect to the Liberal Democrats.

 In September 2019, in his first major speech to the Liberal Democrat Federal Conference, Umunna argued Britain was unable to exert its moral authority against authoritarian leaders in the world at a time when Prime Minister Boris Johnson was threatening to break the law over Brexit.

-At the 2019 United Kingdom general election, Umunna stood in Cities of London and Westminster, and lost to the Conservative Party candidate, Nickie Aiken.
+At the 2019 general election, Umunna stood in Cities of London and Westminster, and lost to the Conservative Party candidate, Nickie Aiken, finishing second with 30.7%.
 Helen Thompson replaced him as the Lib Dem candidate in Streatham, and also lost.

 Business career

 Since April 2020, Umunna has been a non-executive director of Advanced and an adviser to Digital Identity Net UK.

 In July 2020 Umunna was appointed executive director and head of the Environmental, Social, Governance (ESG) consultancy within the specialist capital markets and financial services team at public relations and marketing consultancy firm Edelman UK.
 Umunna said about the appointment "If we're to fundamentally change the model of capitalism we've got to ensure that the overwhelming majority of businesses are integrating ESG factors into corporate decision making like never before."

 On 12 April 2021 he joined the investment bank JPMorgan Chase as Managing Director and the head of its ESG advisory efforts in Europe, the Middle East and Africa, and co-leading the global ESG investment banking team.
 In 2022, Umunna was part of the JPMorgan team advising Vesa Equity, the investment business of Daniel Kretinsky, on their British investments which included 23% of Royal Mail.
+He has been criticised by newspapers for being extremely highly paid in the banking industry despite prior criticism of the industry's high pay.